Master of Arts in Theatre

 The Graduate Faculty in the Department of Theatre and Film determines termination of a master’s degree program on recommendation of the advisor and after conference with the student.
 Termination will result from the student’s failure to maintain “satisfactory progress toward the degree.”
 For a more thorough description of academic standards, see the Graduate Catalog.

 In order to help the student develop independence of thought and expression, s/he develops the degree program and pursues the degree in a close relationship with an appropriate advisor.
-Upon matriculation, the Graduate Coordinator, Dr. Jonathan Chambers, serves as the academic advisor for all students in the M.A. program.
-Thus, course registration for the first semester is accomplished in conference with Dr. Chambers.
-As the student prepares for the second term of study, s/he will begin to work with one of the following program advisors: Dr. Chambers if in the M.A.
-Thesis Track, or Professor Margaret McCubbin if in the M.A.
+Upon matriculation, the Graduate Coordinator serves as the academic advisor for all students in the M.A. program.
+Thus, course registration for the first semester is accomplished in conference with the Graduate Coordinator.
+As the student prepares for the second term of study, s/he will begin to work with one of the following program advisors: the Graduate Coordinator if in the M.A.
+Thesis Track, or Portfolio Track Advisor if in the M.A.
 Portfolio Track.
 The program advisor will assist the student with his/her course of study and, in the case of the M.A.
 Portfolio Track, will serve initially as his/her committee chair in connection with his/her portfolio.
-An advisor that will work with the student to complete his/her portfolio will be appointed.
-Coursework is not solely determined by the student’s interests, but depends upon program requirements and course schedules and availability.
+Students are advised to remember that coursework is not solely determined by the student's interests, but depends upon program requirements and course schedules and availability.

 Although M.A.
 Thesis Track students are not encouraged to change advisors, they may do so when change is warranted.
-Such a change would be considered appropriate if a student decides to change his/her area of primary scholarly interest or direction.
-Usually such changes are mutually agreed upon by the student and the advisor.
-Students wishing to change advisors should submit a written request to the Graduate Coordinator and are subject to the Coordinator and Chair’s approval.
+Such changes are considered appropriate if a student decides to change his/her area of primary scholarly interest or direction.
+Usually the student and the advisor mutually agree upon such changes.
+Students wishing to change advisors should submit a written request to the Graduate Coordinator, which requires the Graduate Coordinator and Chair’s approval.
 Before taking this step, the student must communicate directly with the current and prospective advisors, and the chosen advisor must indicate willingness to serve.

 M.A. students who are funded through the department are generally awarded half-time contracts, which carry a 20-hour per week service obligation.
-Assistantship assignments are made by Mr. Steve Boone, the Chair of the Department of Theatre and Film.
-When possible, students’ preferences are taken into consideration in making assignments, though departmental needs must take priority in assistantship assignments.
+Assistantship assignments are made the Chair of the Department of Theatre and Film.
+When possible, students’ preferences are taken into consideration in making assignments, though departmental needs take priority.

 B. Renewals of Assistantships:

 1. Master’s level assistantships are awarded for one academic year.
-In rare circumstances where funding levels permit, funding for two additional semesters may occur for those students electing to pursue the Thesis Track program (i.e., second year funding).
-See the “Thesis Track and Second Year Funding” section on pages 4 and 5 of this handbook for more information.
-Under normal circumstances, second year funding will not be provided for students in either track, but it is never permitted for those enrolled in Plan II (i.e., Portfolio Track).
+When funding levels permit, funding for two additional semesters (i.e., second year funding) may occur for those students electing to pursue the Thesis Track program (i.e., second year funding).
+See the "Thesis Track and Second Year Funding" section for more information.
+Second year funding is never permitted for students enrolled in Plan II (i.e., Portfolio Track).

-2. In the rare event that second year funding is available, applications for second year funding will be evaluated by a departmental faculty committee on the basis of the following criteria:
+2. Applications for second year funding will be evaluated by a department's Graduate Studies Committee on the basis of the following criteria:

 a.
 Has the student made satisfactory progress toward the degree?